afunnydev/tinysociety/content/articles/2023-01-21-boxabl-homes-everything-you-need-to-know-before-purchasing.md

 ---
 Boxabl homes are portable buildings that are stackable and highly modular.
 They can be unpacked on-site in an hour.
 Boxabl homes come with all essential utilities and amenities, so you don't have to bother with additional setup costs.

+They are usually not available, so you'll need to [do a pre-order at this link.](https://www.boxabl.com/reserve?ref=nzgwntg)

 ## What are Boxabl homes?

 Boxabl homes are a new modular housing system on the market that provides an ultra-modern alternative to traditional homes.
 These box houses use cutting-edge materials and the latest technologies.